ytakefuji/bash-shell/README.md

 # exercises for students
-0. What is a character, a string?
+0. What is a single character, a string?

 1. Show your bash script on how many files and how many directories in the current directory respectively.

 Hint: ls command